-The WTO indicated in its forecast update that a resurgence of COVID-19 cases in the fall of 2020 could prompt renewed economic lockdowns, which could shave 2 to 3 percentage points off the annual global GDP growth rate in 2021 and negatively affect global trade.
+The WTO indicated in its forecast update that renewed economic lockdowns in response to a resurgence of COVID-19 cases in the fall of 2020 could shave 2% to 3% additional percentage points off the annual global GDP growth rate in 2021 and negatively affect global trade.
 In addition, the WTO estimated that uncertainty over additional fiscal measures and relatively high rates of unemployment could reduce global merchandise trade growth by up to 4% in 2021.
-By region, the WTO forecast indicates that Europe and North America will experience the largest declines in the rate of growth of trade volumes, while Asia would experience the smallest decline in the growth rate of trade volumes, primarily based on a projected increase in trade by China.
+By region, the WTO forecast indicated that Europe and North America could experience the largest declines in the rate of growth of trade volumes, while Asia would experience the smallest decline in the growth rate of trade volumes, primarily based on a projected increase in trade by China.

-The WTO reported in its June 29 report on G-20 trade measures that during the mid-October 2019 to mid-May 2020 period, countries had made "significant" progress in facilitating imports, including products related to COVID-19.71 According to the report, various governments initially responded to the pandemic by introducing new trade restrictive measures, 90% of which were export bans on medical products, such as surgical masks, gloves, medicine and disinfectant.
+The WTO reported in its June 29 report on G-20 trade measures that during the mid-October 2019 to mid-May 2020 period, countries had made "significant" progress in facilitating imports, including products related to COVID-19.
+107 According to the report, various governments initially responded to the pandemic by introducing new trade restrictive measures, 90% of which were export bans on medical products, such as surgical masks, gloves, medicine and disinfectant.
 Since then, the WTO indicated that G20 economies have repealed 36% of the restrictions and lowered barriers to imports of many pandemic-related products.
-As of mid-May 2020, the WTO reported that 65 of the 93 pandemic-related trade measures implemented during the monitoring period were of a trade-facilitating measures, rather than trade-restricting measures.72
+As of mid-May 2020, the WTO reported that 65 of the 93 pandemic-related trade measures implemented during the monitoring period were of a trade-facilitating measures, rather than trade-restricting measures.
+108